Amparulekar/Amparulekar.github.io/_portfolio/Research6.md

 **Summary:** *In this project, we combined genetic information, chemotherapy drug properties, patient demographics and imaging data of different kinds to predict tumor progression free interval and effectiveness of chemotherapies.*

-*Paper submitted to IEEE ISBI 2025 (International Symposium on Biomedical Imaging*
+*Paper published at IEEE ISBI 2025 (International Symposium on Biomedical Imaging*

 [**Paper link**](https://arxiv.org/pdf/2411.00749)